Requirements to work as an Engineer in Canada

 Credentials Assessment Services

-If you are planning to enroll in a college or university program to upgrade your skills, contact the institution in which you plan to study and find out the steps you should take and the credential assessment agency you should use.
+If you are planning to enroll in a college or university program to upgrade your skills, contact the institution in which you plan to study and find out the steps you should take and which credential assessment agency you should use.

-To find more organizations and agencies providing credential evaluation, assessment and qualification recognition services click here.
+To find more organizations and agencies providing credential evaluation, assessment and qualification recognition services, click here.
 You can also visit the Foreign Credentials Referral Office for information, path-finding and referral services on foreign credential recognition to help internationally trained workers like you succeed and put their skills to work in Canada more quickly.

 Most Canadian cities offer employment opportunities in the engineering sector and the demand for each occupation varies from one province to the other.
 However, the provinces of Alberta and Saskatchewan offer a real concentration of employment opportunities, especially in the construction, mining and energy sectors.
 Northern Ontario offers as well opportunities in the mining sector.